icopy-site/awesome/docs/awesome/awesome-cakephp.md

 - [ActionsClass plugin](https://github.com/HavokInspiration/cakephp-actions-class) - Gives you the ability to manage your Controller actions as single classes.
 - :strawberry: [Ajax plugin](https://github.com/dereuromark/cakephp-ajax) - A plugin to ease handling AJAX requests.
 - [CakeAdmin plugin](https://github.com/cakemanager/cakephp-cakeadmin) - A non-stable user management plugin with a built-in admin area.
-- [CakeDC/Enum plugin](https://github.com/CakeDC/enum) - A plugin to add enumeration list support to your app.
+- :strawberry: [CakeDC/Enum plugin](https://github.com/CakeDC/enum) - A plugin to add enumeration list support to your app.
 - :strawberry: [CakeDto plugin](https://github.com/dereuromark/cakephp-dto) - Quickly generate useful data transfer objects for your app (mutable/immutable), replacing messy arrays and leveraging your IDE through typehinting and autocomplete.
 - :strawberry: [CakeImpersonate plugin](https://github.com/jomweb/CakeImpersonate) - A component that stores the current authentication session and creates new session for impersonating Users.
 User can revert back to original authentication sessions without the need to re-login.
 - [CakeMiddlewares](https://github.com/chrisShick/CakeMiddlewares) - A collection of Cakephp Middlewares.